-As a member of the House Education and the Workforce Committee, I have the unique opportunity to work directly on meaningful reforms to education in a manner that will best serve Georgia and the nation as a whole.
+As a member of the House Education and the Labor Committee, I have the unique opportunity to work directly on meaningful reforms to education in a manner that will best serve Georgia and the nation as a whole.
 A quality education is vital to the success of our nation’s youth and I will continue to work tirelessly to ensure that our nation has a modern education system that puts students first.

 Building on this notion, I have also been a vocal supporter of school choice throughout my tenure in Congress.
 God created every child to be unique, each with special gifts and ideas that only he or she may have.
 I believe that families should have the opportunity to select a K – 12 education environment that is best suited for their children, from traditional public schools to homeschooling.
 By empowering parents with education options, school choice is playing a vital role in helping children leave underperforming schools and access a quality education.
 States and local communities remain at the forefront of this great effort.